 Section 91.119 establishes safe altitudes for operation of civil aircraft.
-Section 91.119 (d) allows helicopters to be operated at less than the minimums prescribed, provided the person operating the helicopter complies with any route or altitudes prescribed for helicopters by the FAA.
-As this exemption is for a sUAS that is a helicopter and the exemption requests authority to operate at altitudes up to 400 AGL, or not more than 200 above an elevated platform from which filming is planned, an exemption may be needed to allow such operations.
+Section 91.119(d) allows helicopters to be operated at less than the minimums prescribed, provided the person operating the helicopter complies with any route or altitudes prescribed for helicopters by the FAA.
+As this exemption is for a sUAS that is a helicopter and the exemption requests authority to operate at altitudes up to 400 AGL, or not more than 200 above an elevated platform from which operation is planned, an exemption may be needed to allow such operations.
 As set forth herein, except for the limited conditions stated in the Manual, the UAS will never operate at higher than 400 AGL.
-It will however be operated in a restricted area with security perimeter, where buildings and people will not be exposed to operations without their pre-obtained consent.
+It will, however, be operated in a restricted area with a security perimeter, where buildings and people will not be exposed to operations without their pre-obtained consent.

-The equivalent level of safety will be achieved given the size, weight, speed of the UAS as well as the location where it is operated.
+The equivalent level of safety will be achieved given the size, weight, and speed of the UAS as well as the location where it is operated.
 No flight will be taken without the permission of the property owner or local officials.
-Because of the advance notice to the property owner and participants in the filming activity, all affected individuals will be aware of the planned flight operations as set forth in Section H of the Manual.
-Compared to flight operations with aircraft or rotorcraft weighting far more than the maximum 55lbs. proposed herein and the lack of flammable fuel, any risk associated with these operations is far less than those presently presented with conventional aircraft operating at or below 500 AGL in the movie industry.
-In addition, the low-altitude operations of the sUAS will ensure separation between these small-UAS operations and the operations of conventional aircraft that must comply with Section 91.119.
+Because of the advance notice to the property owner and participants in the mission, all affected individuals will be aware of the planned flight operations as set forth in Section 6.2, 8.1, and 8.2 of the Manual.
+Compared to flight operations with aircraft or rotorcraft weighing far more than the maximum 55lbs. proposed herein and the lack of flammable fuel, any risk associated with these operations is far less than those presently presented with conventional aircraft operating at or below 500 AGL in the infrastructure and construction inspections and business operations industry.
+In addition, the low-altitude operations of the sUAS will ensure separation between these small UAS operations and the operations of conventional aircraft that must comply with Section 91.119.